Cercis spp. of the family Fabaceae, includeing at least the following:

 my samples:

-sample plank and end grain of provided to me as Eastern redbud / "Cercus" (should be cercis) canadensis by the IWCS.
-The crappy quality of the sample (you should see the OTHER side) is fairly common in the samples I got from that organization and I also note that the genus name is spelled incorrectly --- pretty shoddy for an organization that is supposed to help set the standards.
+sample plank and end grain of provided to me as Eastern redbud / Cercis canadensis The crappy quality of the sample (you should see the OTHER side) is fairly common in the samples I got from that organization and I also note that the genus name was spelled incorrectly (Cercus instead of Cercis) --- pretty shoddy for an organization that is supposed to help set the standards.

 end grain closeup and END GRAIN UPDATE of the piece directly above --- unlike almost all of the end grain updates, this is a case where the rays in the wood show up better in the "before" pic.